Learn how to grow sage… It’s easier than you think!

 - Overwintering – Sage is a perennial herb, and in colder climates, it’s possible to overwinter your sage plants.
 Before the first frost, prune your sage back to reduce its size and protect it from winter damage.
 You can also cover the base of the plant with mulch or straw to insulate the roots from freezing temperatures.

-Benefits of Learning How to Grow Sage
+More How to Grow